YangLiu1024/LearnAndShare/React/nextjs/README.md

 # Introduction to Next.js

+To build a complete web application with React from scratch, there are many important details you need to consider:

+* Code has to be bundled using a bundler like webpack and transformed using a compiler like Babel.
+* You need to do production optimizations such as code splitting.
+* You might want to statically pre-render some pages for performance and SEO.
+You might also want to use server-side rendering or client-side rendering.
+* You might have to write some server-side code to connect your React app to your data store.

+A framework can solve these problems.
+But such a framework must have the right level of abstraction — otherwise it won’t be very useful.
+It also needs to have great "Developer Experience", ensuring you and your team have an amazing experience while writing code.

 Next.js is a React framework, which provide
 * an intuitive page-based routing system
 * pre-rendering on each *page*, both Static Generation and Server Side Rendering